unoconv/unoserver/README.rst

 Usage
 -----

-Installing unoserver installs three scripts, `unoserver`, `unoconverter` and `unocompare`.
+Installing unoserver installs four scripts, `unoserver`, `unoconverter`, `unocompare` and `unoping`.
 The server can also be run as a module with `python3 -m unoserver.server`, with the same arguments as the main script, which can be useful as it must be run with the LibreOffice provided Python.

 Unoserver